Rachel Dickey

 Architecture

-Dickey's "Sound Pavilion" used sound performance to guide the construction of repeating gypsum forms into an architectural space.
+Dickey’s “Sound Pavilion” uses sound performance to guide the construction of repeating gypsum forms into an architectural space.
+Her work on this structure was featured in Architect Magazine, on how architects should redesign the workspace with sound as a priority instead of an afterthought.